 Selling and sharing backyard eggs

 If you have 50 or more birds, you must mark individual chicken eggs with a unique identification code (egg stamp code) before distributing them.
-If you keep a flock of less than 50 birds and sell or share your eggs, it is highly recommended that you obtain an egg stamp to enable better traceability in case of a food safety risk.
+If you keep a flock of less than 50 birds and sell or give away your eggs, we highly recommend that you obtain an egg stamp.
+Egg stamps allow eggs to be traced if there is a food safety risk.

-In Victoria, a Property Identification Code (PIC) is used to register and provide producers and backyard poultry owners with their egg stamp code.
-A PIC enables Agriculture Victoria to contact and assist you in the event of a fire, flood, or animal disease outbreak, such as avian influenza or Salmonella enteritidis.
+In Victoria, a property identification code (PIC) is used to register and provide producers and backyard poultry owners their egg stamp code.
+A PIC enables Agriculture Victoria to contact and assist you in the event of a fire, flood or animal disease outbreak, such as avian influenza (bird flu).
+You must have a PIC if you have 50 or more poultry on your property.
 PICs are free and easy to obtain through Agriculture Victoria.
-For information and to apply for a PIC, visit the Application for a Property Identification Code (PIC) system.
+For information and to apply for a PIC, visit Application for a Property Identification Code (PIC).

-If you are selling or giving away eggs, use new cartons if possible or keep reused cartons clean and away from birds.
+If you are selling or giving away eggs, always use new cartons or keep reused cartons clean and away from birds.
 Be aware that there are legal restrictions to using corporate-branded cartons without permission.

 For more information see: